Doug Smith (politician): Economy

 Smith supports reducing property taxes.
 He voted for House Bill 3300, which would significantly reduce the West Virginia income tax.
 Smith supports reducing government regulations on business, endorsing a "business-friendly environment."

 Smith supports an increase in the minimum wage and supports paid family leave.
 However, he opposes requiring paid medical leave during public health emergencies.
 During the COVID-19 pandemic, Smith endorsed relief for corporations harmed by the pandemic, like the CARES Act.
 He supports increased state funding for renewable energy.

 Smith penned an op-ed opposing President Joe Biden's climate and social spending package known as the Build Back Better Act.
 Smith primarily opposed the proposed increase in the corporate tax rate, which he said would harm the economy and West Virginian businesses.
 The provision was later stripped from the plan.

 Education

 Smith was the lead sponsor of House Bill 2012, which increased the allowed number of charter schools in West Virginia from three to ten.
 The legislation was signed by West Virginia governor Jim Justice in March 2021.
 Smith also suggested that West Virginia students could receive their education through virtual charter schools as well.

 Gun rights

 Smith opposes most forms of gun control, including requiring gun licenses and background checks.
-He has a 92% rating from the NRA and was endorsed by them in his 2020 campaign.
+He has a "AQ" rating from the NRA Political Victory Fund and was endorsed by them in his 2020 campaign.
 Smith was the lead sponsor of House Bill 2364, which would allow concealed carry for school staff.
 He also was the lead sponsor of a bill to permit concealed carry on the grounds of the West Virginia capitol.
 Neither bill made it to a vote before the full House of Delegates.